-The performance fees in this Guide are historical averages and future fees will depend on the investment return achieved from year to year and, accordingly, will vary.
+The performance fees in this Guide are historical averages'.
+Fees will depend on the investment return achieved from year to year and, accordingly, will vary.
 Administration fees are not affected by any performance fees that may be payable to an investment manager.